Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 That's what happens when you marry the health ranger.

-I'm gonna overwrite your robot.
+I'm going to overwrite your robot.

-I'm gonna give it little secret keywords.
+I'm going to give it little secret keywords.

-Well, we could have all kinds of fun with that.
+We can have all kinds of fun with that.

 Like people won't mind moving so much as long as they can take their robot with them.

-And you know, people will lease robots, so you'll make a monthly payment on it, kind of like a car payment.
+So you'll make a monthly payment on it, kind of like a car payment.

-And you know, it might cost maybe entry-level robots, could be $300 a month or something.
+And, you know, it might cost maybe entry-level robots could be $300 a month or something.

 And you will see many cases where people would rather give up their car than their robot.

-They'd rather just take Uber or something, but they can't lose the bot because the robot is what's going to be closely intertwined in their their life, their habits, their activities.
+They'd rather just take Uber or something, but they can't lose the bot because the robot is what's going to be closely intertwined in their life, their habits, their activities.

-And once people grow accustomed to having these robots around them, they they will see robots as extensions of themselves, and they will begin to feel a very strong emotional and cognitive attachment to those robots.
+And once people grow accustomed to having these robots around them, they will see robots as extensions of themselves.

 And if the robot breaks down or goes missing, they will feel extremely detached and depressed.